vioghn/digital_electronics/syllabus.md

 permalink: /syllabus/
 ---

-<h>intruduction</h>ddd
+-<h>intruduction:</h>
 intruducing the physical structure of mouse in comparision with P-N junction and and intruducing the physiscs of mouse transistors

 characterisic curves and the model of Field-effect transistors(MOSFET)

 the functional specifications of a static or dynamic logical circuit

-the manufacturing process of CMOS and design rules
+-the manufacturing process of CMOS and design rules :

 intruducing the manufacturing process of N-well and P-well CMOS